tspurway/hustle/_sources/howto/query.txt

 Projections
 -----------

 The *projections* are the first list of columns or aggregations in the :func:`select <hustle.select>` function.
-These list the columns or that you want listed in the result.
 The valid objects here are :class:`Columns <hustle.core.marble.Column>` and :class:`Aggregations <hustle.core.marble.Aggregation>`.
-If a column is specified, then the Table that it belongs to **must** appear in the *Where Clause*.
-Similarily, if it is an aggregation function, then the Table of the column being aggregated **must** appear in the *where* parameter.
+If a column is specified, then the Table that it belongs to **must** appear in the *where* parameter.
+Similarly, if it is an aggregation function, then the table of the column being aggregated **must** appear in the *where* parameter.

 As a shortcut, Hustle also provides the :func:`star() <hustle.star>` function that returns a list of all of the columns of a table.
 It is used like::